🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 Lead and lag time: Lead refers to the time a successor task can be advanced relative to its predecessor.
 The lag is associated with “delay” and refers to the time added between a predecessor task and its successor.

-Milestones—the milestone is a specific point within a project’s life cycle to measure the progress toward the final goal.
+Milestones—A milestone is a specific point within a project’s life cycle that measures progress toward the final goal.
 For example, finishing all the design assets in a web design project could represent a milestone.

 Task automatic rescheduling—let’s say you have to extend the duration of a task by one day.
 If it has successors that depend on it, the software will automatically adjust the schedule by moving the dependent tasks accordingly.